Top 5 2nd Quarter Trades of LV - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were LVW Advisors, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were LVZ, Inc.’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-LVW Advisors, LLC reduced their investment in NAS:IEF by 172,018 shares.
-The trade had a 3.13% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $102.41.
+LVZ, Inc. reduced their investment in ARCA:FBND by 620,109 shares.
+The trade had a 4.31% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $47.57.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-LVW Advisors, LLC reduced their investment in ARCA:IVV by 21,745 shares.
-The trade had a 1.67% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $411.02.
+The guru sold out of their 90,881-share investment in ARCA:FLTB.
+Previously, the stock had a 0.63% weight in the equity portfolio.
+Shares traded for an average price of $49.04 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.